inaimathi/langnostic/drafts/scratchpad-talk-notes.md

 1. For some problems that require multi-step reasoning, it's better to ask for a reasoning sequence rather than just a response.
    - Example problems from the paper are Addition, Polynomial Evaluation and Python Execution
 2. Ask by including an "input" and a "target" in your prompt.
 The "input" is your question, and the "target" is an example `<scratch>` tag result that has some unfolded steps in it.
-3. Optionally, also fine tune the model you're working with on example problems of the type you're interested in.
+3. Optionally, also fine tune the model you're working with on example problems of the type you're interested in and the corresponding multi-step sequences that arrived at them.

 The experimental apparatus compares base and fine-tuned models, and sees how they fare with or without scratchpads.
 The conclusion is that they perform _much better_ at the multi-step prediction task of figuring out the output of a Python program _with_ a scratchpad hooked up.